MonstreX/voyager-extension/readme.md

 >### Field: Advanced ML Media Files

 This field represents **laravel-medialibrary** collection with subsets of additional custom fields.
 Uses to store any media files.
-The collection can be sorted.
+The collection can be sorted as you need using drag and drop.
 Select and group removing is implemented.
 By default is implemented two fields - **Title** and **Alt**.
 Changing a file inside a collection element is allowed.
+You can use the field like a collection of widgets or just like a sortable image collection.
-You may create additional type fields using **BREAD Json Options**.
+Elements of media collection can hold additional content fields using **BREAD Json Options**.

 >Implemented fields types:
 ```json